MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/api/general.md

     "publisherQueue": "tcp://*:5000"
 }
 ```
-- the MuseBox Server receives the message, and according to the field "publisherQueue", will open a socket to the address `tcp://*:5000` and will send the response there.
+- the MuseBox Server receives the message.
+If the selected protocol is zeromq, according to the field "publisherQueue" will open a socket to the address `tcp://*:5000` and will send the response there.
 - the MuseBox Server sends the reponse to the MuseBox Client:
 ```
 {